Firefly (TV series): Signature show elements

-The show blends elements from the space opera and Western genres, depicting humanity's future in a manner different from most contemporary science fiction programs in that there are no large space battles.
-Firefly takes place in a multi-social future, primarily a fusion of Western and East Asian societies, where there is gross class inequality.
-As a result of the Sino-American Alliance, Mandarin Chinese is a common second language; it is used in advertisements, and characters in the show frequently curse in Mandarin.
-According to the DVD commentary on the episode "Serenity", this was explained as the result of China and the United States being the two superpowers that expanded into space.
+The show blends elements from the space opera and Western genres in a grounded depiction of humanity's future.
+Firefly takes place in a multi-social future, primarily a fusion of Western and East Asian societies (and in particular those of mainland China), where there is gross class inequality.
+As a result of the Sino-American Alliance, Mandarin Chinese is a common second language; English-speaking characters in the show frequently curse in Mandarin.

 The show features slang not used in contemporary culture, such as adaptations of modern words or new words.
 "Shiny" is frequently used as the real world slang "cool", and "gorram" is used as a mild swear word.
 Written and spoken Chinese, as well as Old West dialect, are also employed.
 As one reviewer noted: "The dialogue tended to be a bizarre purée of wisecracks, old-timey Western-paperback patois, and snatches of Chinese."

-Tim Minear and Joss Whedon pointed out two scenes that, they believed, articulated the show's mood exceptionally clearly.
-One scene is in the original pilot "Serenity" when Mal is eating with chopsticks, and a Western tin cup is by his plate; the other is in "The Train Job" pilot when Mal is thrown out of a holographic bar window.
+Tim Minear and Joss Whedon pointed out two scenes that articulated the show's mood clearly: In the original pilot "Serenity" when Mal is eating with chopsticks with a Western tin cup by his plate; and in "The Train Job" pilot when Mal is thrown out of a holographic bar window.
 The DVD set's "making-of" documentary explains the distinctive frontispiece of the series (wherein Serenity soars over a herd of horses) as Whedon's attempt to capture "everything you need to understand about the series in five seconds."

-One of the struggles that Whedon had with Fox was the tone of the show, especially with the main character Malcolm Reynolds.
+Whedon struggled with Fox over the tone of the show, and especially over the character of Malcolm Reynolds.
 Fox pressured Whedon to make Mal more "jolly", as they feared he was too dark in the original pilot, epitomized by the moment he suggests he might "space" Simon and River, throwing them out of the airlock.
-Fox was not happy that the show involved the "nobodies" who "get squished by policy" instead of the actual policymakers.
+Fox was unhappy that the show portrayed "nobodies" who "get squished by policy" instead of actual policymakers.